Charles S. Bullock III

-Dr. Charles S. Bullock III (born July 22, 1942) is the Richard B. Russell Professor of political science, as well as the Josiah Meigs Distinguished Teaching Professor, at the University of Georgia School of Public and International Affairs.
+Charles S. Bullock III (born July 22, 1942) is the Richard B. Russell Professor of political science, as well as the Josiah Meigs Distinguished Teaching Professor, at the University of Georgia School of Public and International Affairs.
 He has taught at the University of Georgia since 1968.
 He is specifically an expert in Southern Politics, Legislative Politics, Elections and Electoral Systems.
 Since 1977, he has been the director of the Georgia Legislative Internship Program.
 He is often quoted in the media as an expert on politics, especially in the Southern United States.

 Education

 Bullock graduated with a bachelor's degree from William Jewel College in 1964, then earned both his Masters and Ph.D. from Washington University in 1967 and 1968, respectively.

 Works

-Over the course of his career, Dr. Bullock has written, co-written, edited, or co-edited over 30 books and 150 articles.
+Over the course of his career, Bullock has written, co-written, edited, or co-edited over 30 books and 150 articles.
 His works have been published in political science, public administration and education journals.
 His recent works have been The New Politics of the Old South (2014), an analysis of changing political behaviors and demographics in the South, and Redistricting: The Most Political Activity in America (2010), which discusses the possibles changes in redistricting throughout the United States after the United States 2010 Census.
 He also has many other works, such as Triumph of Voting Rights in the South (2009), Georgia Politics in a State of Change, 2nd edition (2012), and the Oxford Handbook for Southern Politics (2012).